-In the era of Amazon Prime, free shipping has become a standard that customers have come to expect from online retailers.
-Businesses that fail to catch onto this new e-commerce norm face falling behind when big retail periods like Black Friday come around.
+With retail giants like Amazon Prime dominating the market, free shipping has become a standard that customers have come to expect from online retailers.
+Businesses that don’t catch onto this e-commerce norm face falling behind when big retail periods like Black Friday come around.

-No one likes being stung by a surprise additional cost dropped into their basket, just before they’re ready to purchase.
+No one likes being surprised by an additional cost dropped into their basket just before they’re ready to purchase.

 In fact, a report carried out by e-commerce consultancy firm Forrester revealed that delivery charges are the number 1 reason why customers abandon their online baskets before finalising their purchase.

-Offering free shipping eliminates cart abandonment caused by delivery charges, helping drive a wealth of additional purchases over the Black Friday sales period.
+Offering free shipping eliminates cart abandonment caused by delivery charges and helps to drive a wealth of additional purchases over Black Friday and Cyber Week.

 2. Gives a Competitive Edge

-If a competitor doesn’t offer free shipping, they’re likely to lose the custom of shoppers for whom free shipping is a must.
+If a competitor doesn’t offer free shipping, they’re likely to lose the custom of shoppers who consider free shipping a must.

 Those same customers will now be shopping around, but with something specific in mind, putting them on the fringe of making a purchase.